danon/InflektionClient/ReadMe.md

   didn't require change in business logic or acceptance tests.
 - I added a failing acceptance test, that given a failure to load partners results in informing the user of a failure.
+- I updated test client to include loading latency, to simulate network delays.
+In order to make acceptance tests pass, I updated the ui components to display a loading state.